Logic: Classical

 Classical logic is distinct from traditional or Aristotelian logic.
 It encompasses propositional logic and first-order logic.
 It is "classical" in the sense that it is based on basic logical intuitions shared by most logicians.
 These intuitions include the law of excluded middle, the double negation elimination, the principle of explosion, and the bivalence of truth.
 It was originally developed to analyze mathematical arguments and was only later applied to other fields as well.
 Because of this focus on mathematics, it does not include logical vocabulary relevant to many other topics of philosophical importance.
 Examples of concepts it overlooks are the contrast between necessity and possibility and the problem of ethical obligation and permission.
 Similarly, it does not address the relations between past, present, and future.
 Such issues are addressed by extended logics.
 They build on the basic intuitions of classical logic and expand it by introducing new logical vocabulary.
 This way, the exact logical approach is applied to fields like ethics or epistemology that lie beyond the scope of mathematics.

 Propositional logic

 Propositional logic comprises formal systems in which formulae are built from atomic propositions using logical connectives.
 For instance, propositional logic represents the conjunction of two atomic propositions $P$ and $Q$ as the complex formula $P \land Q$.
 Unlike predicate logic where terms and predicates are the smallest units, propositional logic takes full propositions with truth values as its most basic component.
 Thus, propositional logics can only represent logical relationships that arise from the way complex propositions are built from simpler ones.
-But it cannot represent inferences that result from the inner structure of a proposition.
+But they cannot represent inferences that result from the inner structure of a proposition.